 - South Carolina Citizens for Life President’s Award for Pro-Life Leadership, 2021

-- The Citadel, honorary Doctor of Public Administration degree, 2020
+- Honorary Doctor of Public Administration, The Citadel, 2020

 - Marion P. Carnell Award, 2020